 Results

-We first look at NSE scores and representative hydrographs for the Mackenzie River basin (Section 5.1), followed by the same for the SWOT-simulated rivers (Section 5.2).
-Then, we compare classifications across river hydraulics (Section 5.3) and map the Mackenzie River basin with classified streams and NSE improvement to assess spatial patterns in RSQ accuracy (Section 5.4).
+We first look at NSE scores and representative hydrographs for the Mackenzie River basin (Section 5.1), followed by SWOT-simulated rivers (Section 5.2).
+Then, we compare results across classifications (Section 5.3) and map the Mackenzie River basin with classified streams and NSE improvement to assess spatial patterns in RSQ accuracy (Section 5.4).
 Finally, we orient these results using additional RSQ error metrics (Section 5.5).
-For visualization’s sake, we plot hydrographs with only geoBAM-Expert and not geoBAM-Unsupervised.

 5.1 Mackenzie River basin

-Both versions of geoBAM predicted discharge are much improved over control BAM (Figure 3).
-Despite no new RS observations and no changes to BAM, we have yielded a mean increase in NSE, when using geoBAM-Unsupervised, of 0.64 (Figure 3c) across the 108 validation gauges.
-Almost the entire improvement distribution is greater than 0, and improvement is often greater than 1.0 (Figure 3a).
+geoBAM predicted discharges are much improved over control BAM (Figure 3).
+Despite no new RS observations and no changes to BAM, we have yielded a mean increase in NSE of 0.64 (Figure 3c) across the 108 validation gauges when using geoBAM-Unsupervised.
+Almost the entire improvement distribution is greater than 0 when we take the difference in NSE between geoBAM and control BAM, and improvement is often greater than 1.0 (Figure 3a).
 The largest improvement occurs in reaches that were poorly estimated (approximately NSE < 0) by control BAM.
-This area of largest improvement is also the only portion of the CDF (Figure 3a) with notable differences between unsupervised and expert, with geoBAM-Unsupervised performing slightly better.
-Control BAM had positive NSE for less than half of the reaches (42%). geoBAM-Unsupervised, however, has a positive NSE in most reaches (80%). geoBAM-Expert has positive NSE in 79% of reaches.
-In Figure 3b, median NSE across all reaches improved from 0.05 to 0.24 with geoBAM-Expert and 0.26 with geoBAM-Unsupervised.
-Finally, the entire distribution of NSE scores is higher and more consistent: the middle 50% of scores increased and the inter-quartile range (IQR) narrowed substantially (from 0.91 to 0.38 for geoBAM-Unsupervised and and 0.39 geoBAM-Expert).
-This contributes to their being no geoBAM reaches with NSE < -2.3, where Figure 3b’s y-axis is truncated.
+This area of largest improvement is also the only portion of the CDF (Figure 3a) with notable differences between unsupervised and expert variants of geoBAM, with geoBAM-Unsupervised performing slightly better.
+Control BAM had positive NSE for less than half of the reaches (42%). geoBAM-Unsupervised, however, has a positive NSE in most reaches (80%), and geoBAM-Expert has positive NSE in 79% of reaches.
+Median NSE across all reaches improved from -0.05 to 0.24 with geoBAM-Expert and to 0.26 with geoBAM-Unsupervised.
+Finally, the entire distribution of NSE scores is higher and more consistent with geoBAM: the middle 50% of scores increased and the inter-quartile range (IQR) narrowed substantially (from 0.91 to 0.38 for geoBAM-Unsupervised and 0.39 geoBAM-Expert).
+The minimum geoBAM NSE is also -2.3, which is within the xxx whatever the line means in a boxplot xxx for control BAM.
 In sum, geoBAM substantially outperforms BAM in both the magnitude and consistency of NSE scores over all 108 validation reaches.